juliangut/generator-barephp/README.md

 ### Post run configuration

-`barephp` generator comes with many pre-configured services ready to be used, anyway some of them need extra setup:
+`barephp` generator comes with many pre-configured services ready to be used, anyway some of them need extra setup once generator has finished:

 * [Packagist](https://packagist.org).
 Your package must be [submitted](https://packagist.org/packages/submit) to be available
 * [Travis](https://travis-ci.org).
 You need to activate the project repository in your profile page
 * [Coveralls](https://coveralls.io).
-Activate [here](https://coveralls.io/repos/new) the project repository
+The project repository needs to be [activated](https://coveralls.io/repos/new)
 * [Scrutinizer](https://scrutinizer-ci.com).
 The repository has to be added to Scrutinizer
 * [StyleCI](https://styleci.io).
-Enable the repo on your [account](https://styleci.io/account).
+Enable the repo on your [account](https://styleci.io/account), then update repository code on README.md file.

-If you install Laravel Homestead then nginx will be automatically configured to serve your project from **`project-name*`.app** url.
+If you install Laravel Homestead then Nginx will be automatically configured to serve your project from **`project-name`.app** url.

 If you installed PhpMyAdmin within Laravel Homestead it will be available at **phpmyadmin-`project-name`.app** url.

 *VirtualBox constraints hostname to only contain letters, numbers, hyphens and dots and so nginx has been configure to serve with those names for consistency*

-If you have [vagrant_hostupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin installed then `./etc/hosts` will be automatically updated every time you start Vagrant (sudo privileges needed), otherwise you should configure hosts file manually.
+If you have [vagrant_hostupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin installed then `./etc/hosts` will be automatically updated every time you start/stop Vagrant (sudo privileges needed), otherwise you should configure hosts file manually.

 ## Contributing